 Why Focus on Training?

-Since most thru hikers will be carrying a moderate to heavy pack up as well as down steep trails this will help in preventing back pain and ensure your body is best prepared for the consistent movements like steps, hills, and more.
+Since most thru-hikers will be carrying a moderate to heavy pack up as well as down steep trails this will help in preventing back pain and ensure your body is best prepared for consistent movements like steps, hills, and more.

 How Do You Train for a Thru Hike?

-This is a mixture of mental preparation along with physical prep that ensures you are ready for an arduous adventure that will tax your will, fortitude, and push you to your limits.
+This is a mixture of mental preparation along with physical prep that ensures you are ready for an arduous adventure that will tax your will, and fortitude and physically push you to your limits.

-You want to start with your core three needs: flexibility, muscle, and cardio.
-Each of these needs should be addressed and performed for at least two to three days a week for maximum benefits.
+You want to start with your three core needs: flexibility, muscle, and cardio.
+These needs should be addressed and performed for at least two to three days a week for maximum benefits.